 Functional Behavior

+The Verification API is used to verify the signature provided in the Identity header field and to determine that the signing service credentials demonstrate authority over the call originating identity.

+Upon receipt of a SIP INVITE containing a SIP Identity header field parameter, the Verifier builds a verficiationRequest as follows:

+The “from” parameter is populated with the From header field in the SIP Invite.

+The “to” parameter is populated with the To header field from the SIP Invite.

+The “time” parameter value is populated with the Date header field in the SIP Invite

+The “identity” parameter value is populated using the Identity header field in the SIP Invite.

+The Verifier then sends the HTTPS Post to request verification.

-Used to verify the signature provided in the Identity header and to determine that the signing service credentials demonstrate authority over the call originating identity.
-Please find below the validations steps.
-Each step is associated with appropriate error case specified in the section “Mapping of verification failure cases to the returned SIP Reason header parameters” The error case numbers En per each step is specified in parentheses.
+Upon receipt of the verificationRequest, the SHAKEN Verification Service performs the following steps.
+Each step is associated with the appropriate error case(s) specified in the section “Mapping of verification failure cases to the returned SIP Reason header parameters” The error case numbers En per each step is specified in parentheses.

 1. Validate the incoming verification request parameters in terms of parameter’s type and format (E1 and E2).

-2. Validate the “iat” parameter value in terms of “freshness”: the request with “iat” value with time different by more than one minute from the current time on will be rejected (E3)
+2. Validate the “time” parameter value in terms of “freshness”: a request with a “time” value which is different by more than one minute from the current time will be rejected (E3)

-3. Parse “identity” parameter value:
+3. Parse the “identity” parameter value:

 - full form of PASSporT is required by SHAKEN : “identity-digest” parameter of Identity header has to be parsed to validate the full form format ( 3 data portions delimited with dot (“.”) ) .If the expected format is not matched reject request on the Invalid PASSporT form (E4)